husonlab/splitstree6/doc/user-manual.md

 on the right (rooted by the three taxa at the top of both diagrams).
 ](figs/densi-vs-outline.png)

-### Credibility networks
+### Confidence networks

-The idea behind a *credibility network* is to choose the threshold in a consensus network so that at least $95\%$ of the trees have *all* their splits contained in that network.
+The idea behind a *confidence network* is to choose the threshold in a consensus network so that at least $95\%$ of the trees have *all* their splits contained in that network.
 The method was originally designed as a way to create confidence intervals from bootstrap distributions